Parent - Coach RelationshipsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Frank Kaminsky's mom

-If a parent makes suggestions regarding strategy, plays, offense, defense, etc... let him "play" on and get his 2-cents in and then thank him, even if you don't agree and even if it really gets under your skin.
+If a parent makes suggestions regarding strategy, plays, offense, defense, etc... let him "play" on and get his 2-cents in.
+Then thank him/her, even if you don't agree.
 If you want to get into explaining why you do things the way you do, OK... but it's easier just to thank him for his thoughts and leave it at that.
-Don't get into an argument about it.
+Don't get into an argument.

-When parents and a coach have a private discussion, listen to each other's concerns and be respectful.
+When parents and a coach have a private discussion, listen to each other's concerns respectfully.
 Don't necessarily try to change each other's opinion, but just explain your thoughts and feelings regarding the issue... why as a coach, you are doing what you are doing.
 Or why, as a parent, you are concerned.

 Coaches, remember that unhappy parents can make you very unhappy.